HariharanN-8191/Attention-Enhanced-Swin-Transformer-for-Pneumonia-TB-Detection/README.md

 ##  Project Overview

 Early detection of lung diseases is very important in healthcare.
-This project uses a deep learning model (Swin Transformer) to automatically classify chest X-ray images into different categories.
+This project uses a deep learning model (**Swin Transformer with attention mechanism**) to automatically classify chest X-ray images into different categories and assess disease severity.

 ---

 ##  Objectives

 - Detect Pneumonia from X-ray images
 - Detect Tuberculosis (TB) from X-ray images